-- 1. Fix grammatical errors and capitalization in the definitions for 'Cannabis', 'Cannabis Lounge' and 'Cannabis Plant'. - 2.
-Remove the definition for 'Medical Marijuana Production Facility'.
-This addresses the change in producer licensing through Health Canada that will no longer differentiate between recreational and medical cannabis production. - 3.
-Amend the definition of 'Store, Cannabis Sales', to reference the Cannabis Control and Licensing Act (BC). - 4.
-Add definitions for 'Cannabis Production' and 'Cannabis Distribution' as these activities were not defined in the previous bylaw amendment. - 5.
+- 1. Strike the definition for 'Medical Marijuana Production Facility'.
+This addresses the change in producer licensing through Health Canada that will no longer differentiate between recreational and medical cannabis production. - 2.
+Amend the definition of 'Store, Cannabis Sales', to reference the Cannabis Control and Licensing Act (BC). - 3.
+Add definitions for 'Cannabis Production' and 'Cannabis Distribution' as these activities were not defined in the previous bylaw amendment. - 4.
 Amend Section 11 (5) to allow for the sale of cannabis for medical purposes by a licensed pharmacist to a person with a medical prescription.
-This prevents pharmacies having to rezone in order to provide cannabis for medical purposes. - 6.
-Amend Section 11 (6) to remove the indication that the Township would entertain rezoning applications for Cannabis Lounges.
-Smoking or vaping in "any fully or substantially enclosed public place or work place, or in the buffer zone around doors, open windows and air intakes to these locations" is not permitted under the Tobacco and Vapor Products Control Act (BC). - 7.
+This prevents pharmacies having to rezone in order to provide cannabis for medical purposes.

+- 5. Amend Section 11 (6) to remove the indication that the Township would entertain rezoning applications for Cannabis Lounges.
+Smoking or vaping in "any fully or substantially enclosed public place or work place, or in the buffer zone around doors, open windows and air intakes to these locations" is not permitted under the Tobacco and Vapor Products Control Act (BC). - 6.
 Amend Section 11(7a) to better align with the recent amendments made to the ALR Regulation.
-Going forward, only cannabis production that is defined as a "farm use" would be permitted on ALR land, thus preventing the construction of concrete 'bunkers' on ALR land.

-- 8. Amend Section 11 (7b) and deletes Section 11(d) to remove the differentiation between the production of medical cannabis and the production of recreational cannabis.
+Going forward, only cannabis production that is defined as a "farm use" would be permitted on ALR land, thus preventing the construction of concrete 'bunkers' on ALR land. - 7.
+Amend Section 11 (7b) and delete Section 11(7d) to remove the differentiation between the production of medical cannabis and the production of recreational cannabis.
 Health Canada no longer issues licences solely for the cultivation of medical cannabis.
-The list of new Health Canada licences is shown in Appendix C. - 9.
-Amend Section 11 (7c) to reference the section of the new federal Cannabis Regulations that regulates access to cannabis for medical purposes. - 10.
-Amend Section 11 (7d) to use the definitions of 'Cannabis Plant' and 'Dwelling Unit' for clarity.
+The list of new Health Canada licences is shown in Appendix C. - 8.
+Amend Section 11 (7c) to reference the section of the new federal Cannabis Regulations that regulates access to cannabis for medical purposes. - 9.
+Amend Section 11 (7e) to use the definitions of 'Cannabis Plant' and 'Dwelling Unit' for clarity.